Glenn Alan Cheney

 Acts of Ineffable Love is a collection of his short stories that have appeared in literary magazines.
 His novel Frankenstein on the Cusp of Something is a bildungsroman about a young, disturbed individual struggling to come to grips with the world.
 Passion in an Improper Place is novel about ongoing conflicts in Brazil’s Amazon region.
 Life in Caves is a young adult novel that could be seen as a prequel to Frankenstein.
 Neighborhood News is a novel disguised as a small-town newsletter.

 Concerned about politics and the problems of the world, Cheney has contributed op-ed essays to newspapers in Atlanta, Hartford, Louisville, Ft.
-Lauderdale, and other cities.
+Lauderdale, New London, and other cities.
 His letters to editors have appeared in the New York Times, Harper's Magazine, USA Today, the Washington Post, the Wall Street Journal, and several newspapers in Connecticut.

 Cheney's life has included a lot of travel.
 After graduating from college, he hitchhiked to Brazil.
 A few years later, he traveled around northern Africa and across the Sahara Desert.
 He has lived in Brazil three times.
-Recent trips have taken him to El Salvador, Brazil, France, Spain, Italy, Greece, East Timor, India, Swaziland, Botswana, South Africa, and Zambia.
+Recent trips have taken him to El Salvador, Mexico, Guatemala, Argentina, Brazil, France, Spain, Italy, Greece, East Timor, India, Swaziland, Botswana, South Africa, and Zambia.

 More information can be found in Who's Who in America and Contemporary Authors.